 Eleanor was 11 years old and passionate about Harry Potter novels when she remembers her sight starting to deteriorate.
 Diagnosed with Leber hereditary optic neuropathy (LHON), she has 1% or 2% vision depending on the day and is legally blind.
 Eleanor uses a mix of her memory, voice assistants, magnifiers and screen readers in her daily life.

-Eleanor studied a BSc and completed a dual major in Bioinformatics at The University of Queensland.
-She is now a Senior Developer at TalkVia and was involved in Last Seen in 2019 as part of the team that did the voice over and created Soundscape.
+Eleanor developed an interest in genetics as a result of her eye condition.
+She fell in love with computing, completing a dual major in Bioinformatics at The University of Queensland.
+She is now a Senior Developer at Brisbane-based tech company, TalkVia, and was involved in the development of the voice-activated guide technology showcased in the Last Seen 2019 exhibition.

-Hudson’s career as a composer began by winning the Queensland Music Festival’s composition competition three years in a row from 2016-2018 in which he scored 5 films made by Griffith Film School students.
-Since then, he has embarked on several musical projects including writing the score for the QCGU acting school’s performance of Mr. Burns – a Post Electric Play, becoming the musical director for his self-formed event band, MINT, and starting his own engraving and music preparation business, Hudson Beck Music Services.
+Since starting his studies in 2019, he has composed more than 20 original pieces for a variety of ensembles including string quartet, big band, and symphony orchestra.
+His career as a composer was cemented by winning the Queensland Music Festival’s composition competition three years in a row from 2016-2018 in which he scored 5 films made by Griffith Film School students.
+Since then, Hudson has taken on several musical projects including writing the score for the QCGU acting school’s performance of Mr. Burns – a Post Electric Play, assuming the role as musical director for his event band, MINT, and starting his own engraving and music preparation business, Hudson Beck Music Services.